-To the credit of some boat owners, we do occasionally see some pretty good electrical work done by the owner, but even the best of us may miss a fundamental step in the process of making the work safe and fully functional.
+To the credit of some boat owners, we do occasionally see some pretty good electrical work done by the owner.
+Still, even the best of us may miss a fundamental step in the process of making the job safe and fully functional.
 The focus of this article is to highlight a couple of the most common and crucial errors that are made by boat owners, or the people they have doing the work for them on their electrical systems.

-This particular error or omission may well be the most common—most often it is undersized, but many times it is missing altogether.
-Many pieces of electrical equipment require that the case of the equipment be grounded.
-This is certainly true for all AC equipment, and equally true for equipment that is involved in power inversion or conversion (this includes inverters and converters), but also includes some equipment like circulation or transfer pumps.
+Chassis Ground.
+This particular error or omission may well be the most common—most often, it is undersized, but many times it is missing altogether.
+Many pieces of electrical equipment require that the case of the machine be grounded.
+This is undoubtedly true for all AC equipment, and equally true for equipment that is involved in power inversion or conversion (this includes inverters and converters) but also consists of some equipment like circulation or transfer pumps.

-There are a couple of common mistakes made on the battery post when being connected to the ships DC electrical system.
-One of these is extremely common but easily corrected, the other is equally common but more difficult to correct.
+Battery Posts.
+There are a couple of common mistakes made on the battery post when being connected to the boat's DC electrical system.
+One of these is extremely common but easily corrected; the other is equally common but more difficult to correct.

 It is common for many batteries to be supplied with wing nuts.
-Wing nuts are a convenient type of nut and are easily installed or removed by hand, or with just a pair of pliers, but realistically how often or how quickly will someone need to remove the battery cable from the battery?
+Wingnuts are a convenient type of nut and are easily installed or removed by hand or with just a pair of pliers, but realistically how often or how quickly will someone need to remove the battery cable from the battery?
 The big problem with wing nuts, and usually they are installed without a lock washer, is that it is a difficult format to tighten to the correct torque.
-Good practice is to always use hex nuts and lock washers on all battery post connections, and the standards outline that it is necessary for any battery, or bank of batteries, larger than 650 CA (that would be a single 24 series, or some 27 series batteries).
+A good practice is always to use hex nuts and lock washers on all battery post connections.
+The standards outline that it is necessary for any battery or bank of batteries, larger than 650 CA (that would be a single 24 series or some 27 series batteries).

 The other common mistake at the very critical post connection is stacking too many connectors.
-Ideally the only cables on the battery posts are battery cables leading to the switch, that will mean one or two (the second cable is a parallel connection) lugs on any post.
+Ideally, the only cables on the battery posts are battery cables leading to the switch, which will mean one or two (the second cable is a parallel connection) lugs on any post.
 Good practice would limit the number of lugs to three, a power sandwich, and the standards state no more than four are allowed.
-When the battery post begins to look like a Dagwood sandwich it is time to get those connections off of the battery and relocated to a more appropriate device.
+When the battery post begins to look like a Dagwood sandwich, it is time to get those connections off of the battery and relocated to a more appropriate device.

 About the author: Jeff Cote is a systems design engineer and owner of Pacific Yacht Systems, a full service shop delivering marine electrical and navigation solutions for recreational boats.
 Visit their website and blog for info and articles on marine electrical systems, projects and more: www.pysystems.ca.